An appeals court has blocked parts of an Alabama law limiting assistance to blind, disabled, and illiterate voters with absentee ballots.

 SB1, enacted earlier in 2024, criminalizes the payment or provision of gifts to individuals who distribute, order, request, collect, prefill, complete, obtain, or deliver absentee ballot applications.
 The law also prohibits individuals from submitting completed mail-in ballot applications on behalf of others, even if no payment or gifts are involved.

-The plaintiffs contended that SB1’s restrictions would have a chilling impact on voter engagement by turning routine acts of civic participation, like helping a neighbor or family member submit an absentee ballot, into serious criminal offenses.
+The plaintiffs contended that SB1’s restrictions would have a chilling effect on voter engagement by turning routine acts of civic participation, such as helping a neighbor or family member submit an absentee ballot, into serious criminal offenses.
 They also argued that SB1 violates federal protections under Section 208 of the Voting Rights Act (VRA), which guarantees that voters who are blind, disabled, or illiterate can receive assistance from a person of their choice, excluding only their employer or union representative.

 In September, a lower court sided with some of the plaintiff’s claims, ruling that SB1 imposed new restrictions that went beyond what was allowed under Section 208 of the VRA.
 The court determined that barring compensation for assistance and prohibiting the prefilling and submission of absentee ballot applications on behalf of others contravened the federal law when it applied to disabled, blind, or illiterate voters.
 The appeals court upheld this ruling, keeping the injunction in place for these voters, while allowing the rest of SB1 to remain enforceable.

-A request for comment sent to the Alabama Attorney General’s office was not immediately returned.
+A request for comment sent by The Epoch Times to the Alabama Attorney General’s office was not returned by publication time.